renjieliu/SQL_QR/README.md

 select convert(varchar(4), cast(15 as varbinary(1)), 2)
 ```

-* Make a 21*21 canvas, put four squares on the left upper, right upper and left bottom, and the smaller one on the right bottom to adjust angle
+* Make a 21*21 canvas, put four squares on the left upper, right upper and left bottom, and the alignment pattern on the right bottom to adjust angle

 * Timing strips. → to tell the phone which version the QR code is